Cooking with Toddlers, Sushi Night

 Sushi Night: The toddler definitely inherited my love of sushi.
 It was his first dining experience, both sleeping in the car seat at 3 days old and the first eating-on-his-own (avocado rolls) at 9 months.
 Sadly, our sushi place has since changed management and our beloved server left, quality declined and prices increased.
 Throw in the new sustainable sushi guides which confirm that my favorite fish are both contaminated and unsustainable, and the time was definitely right to try sushi making at home.
 The toddler was gifted a lovely wood sushi set for his play kitchen on his birthday (thanks Aunt J!), and has been assembling and serving us sushi regularly with his great little velcro chopsticks.

-Recipe: Avocado Carrot Sesame Rolls (vegetarian)
+Recipe: Sesame Veggie Rolls (vegetarian)

 Preparation: The key to cooking with toddlers or young kids is prepping as much as possible before they join you at the counter.
 The last thing you want to do is leave a toddler with a measuring cup and container of sugar while you’re digging around for a forgotten seasoning … trust me!
 Sushi rice should be made ahead anyway to allow it to cool for easy handling.
 The tofu and vegetables were sliced and refrigerated until it was time to begin.
 Of course you can use any combination of vegetables, so make sure to include your kids’ favorites.
 While you can find sushi kits in many kitchen stores, the only thing you really need is a rolling mat.
 But even that you could do without if needed, just use a piece of parchment paper folded in half.
 We ate these as a side along stir-fry, but you could double the amount of vegetables and make several variations to make a full meal.